koddo/browser-console-logger/README.md

 It's so inconvenient to use xcode or adb and a wire to get browser logs.
 So we just decorate `console.log()` to make it send a post requests to our server containing the messages.

+TODO: maybe later write a websockets app when simple post requests are no longer enough

 # Setup